navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-icici.md

 ## Bypassing root detection

 With this I was able to bypass the Anti-Frida detection but now I was getting root detected.

+![Root Detection](../../images/reverse-engineering-icici-root-detection.png)

 So I tried searching for the string "Your Device is rooted.
 For security reasons..." in the APK but no results were found.

-![Root Detection](../../images/reverse-engineering-icici-root-detection.png)
+I searched in `/data/data` and `/data/user` still no results.

-With no luck I tried searching for "Close App" no luck.
+With no luck I tried searching for "Close App" again no luck.
+I tried with case insensitive and partial strings like "Your Device" etc...
+Still no luck.

-I decided to change my approach and search for Android APIs that exit the app, [StackOverflow](https://stackoverflow.com/questions/17719634/how-to-exit-an-android-app-programmatically) has a good list.
+I decided to change my approach and search for Android APIs that exit the app, [Stackoverflow](https://stackoverflow.com/questions/17719634/how-to-exit-an-android-app-programmatically) has a good list.

 - finishAffinity